 The training opportunity is:

-- Multi-institutional: Partners are The George Washington University, the National Capital Poison Center, Children’s National Health System, and the Uniformed Services University of the Health Sciences;
+- Multi-institutional: Partners are The George Washington University, the National Capital Poison Center, and Children’s National Health System;

 - Multi-disciplinary: The primary training site is the National Capital Poison Center, which is staffed by physicians, nurses, and pharmacists and trains students and practitioners of those disciplines, as well as physician assistants, and pre-hospital personnel;